imehranasgari/ComputerVisionFusion_ObjectDetection_Segmentation/README.md

-I’ve polished and redesigned your README to make it cleaner, more visually appealing, and easier to follow while keeping all the technical details intact.
-I’ve improved structure, formatting, and wording to better showcase it as a portfolio project.

----

 # **Multi-Method Image Segmentation & Object Detection**

 A practical, hands-on exploration of **four state-of-the-art deep learning models** for computer vision — implemented, compared, and demonstrated on diverse real-world images.